davedoesdev/lora_gateway/libloragw/readme.md

 For a typical application you need to:

 * include loragw_hal.h in your program source
-* link to the libloragw.a static library during compilation
+* link to the libloragw.so shared library during compilation
 * link to the librt library due to loragw_aux dependencies (timing functions)

 For an application that will also access the concentrator configuration